VenkataTarunKumarMavillapalli/local_RAG_Agent/README.md

 ## 🦙 Local RAG Agent with Llama 3.2
-This application implements a Retrieval-Augmented Generation (RAG) system using Llama 3.2 via Ollama, with Qdrant as the vector database.
+A local Retrieval-Augmented Generator (RAG) agent using the Phi framework & Llama 3.2 via Ollama, with Qdrant as the vector database.

 ### Features
 - Fully local RAG implementation